 - If work you have submitted to us is accepted elsewhere, please notify us immediately.

-- Eighty percent of submissions are reviewed within three months, but due to the large number we receive, 20% of responses are delayed for longer than three months.
-Please be patient with us; we receive between one and two thousand submissions each month.
+- Eighty percent of submissions are reviewed within three months, but due to the large number we receive, 20 percent of responses are delayed for longer than three months.
+Please be patient with us; we receive more than 10,000 unsolicited works per year.

 - Responses will be provided by e-mail.